 This is another great company that will make the connections for you.
 Their clients come to them with gaps they need to fill, and they turn to their group of freelancers to do the job.
 They mainly focus on marketing, but also dabble in tech and creative jobs too.

-Bookkeeping, research, data entry, answering really annoying emails professionally – virtual assistants can have all sorts of specialties that help their bosses not tear their hair out.
+Research, data entry, bookkeeping, answering aggravating emails professionally—virtual assistants can have all sorts of specialties that help their bosses not tear their hair out.
 It’s also a great choice for remote work.

 Belay is a company that offers virtual personal assistant work to their clients, and it’s always remote, so it’s definitely worth it to check and see if they have any openings in your specialty.

-This is another great company that sources freelancers for their clients.
-They specialize in virtual assistants, so you’re sure to find your fit there.
+This is another great company that sources people that want to land freelance jobs as virtual assistants.
+They specialize in the virtual assistant space, so you’re sure to find your fit there if that’s exactly what you’re going after.

 This site has all sorts of paid VA tasks, including writing, data entry, and researching.
 Take a quick assessment test and then you get access to their jobs board.
 All sorts of companies post on their site, even large ones like PayPal!
 It’s a great way to get started fast.